Comprehensive Guide · 2025 Edition

 Quick Summary

-• Requirement: Clean criminal record & birth certificate.
+• Requirement: Clean criminal record & birth certificate (apostilled + Spanish translation).

 • Presence: Must apply in person (Asunción).